Waste Management Inc. (WM) Reveals an Earnings Mystery

-Waste Management Inc. (NYSE:WM) went up by 0.09% from its latest closing price compared to the recent 1-year high of $146.92.
-The company’s stock price has collected -0.26% of loss in the last five trading sessions.
-Press Release reported on 06/25/21 that Waste Management Sets Date for Second Quarter Earnings Release Conference Call
+Waste Management Inc. (NYSE:WM) went down by -0.88% from its latest closing price compared to the recent 1-year high of $149.95.
+The company’s stock price has collected 0.57% of gains in the last five trading sessions.
+Press Release reported on 07/27/21 that Thinking about trading options or stock in F5 Networks, Waste Management, AstraZeneca, Advanced Micro Devices, or Apple?

 >> 7 Top Picks for the Post-Pandemic Economy <<